NB: Town House access currently restricted due to Covid-19

 Originally presented by Alex Eagle at 180 The Strand and commissioned by The Store X The Vinyl Factory, 2017

 Elizabeth Price was awarded the prestigious Turner Prize in 2012 and the Contemporary Art Society Annual Award in 2013.
 A recent major survey exhibition of her work A LONG MEMORY at The Whitworth Manchester, included her Stanley Picker Fellowship commission AT THE HOUSE OF MR X (2007), filmed entirely on location at The Picker House in Kingston.
-With a solo presentation of her work being staged by Artangel in London during May-June 2020, Price is creating a new work for Town House later this year.
+With a solo presentation of her work being staged by Artangel in London during Autumn 2020, Price is creating a new piece for Town House later this year.
 She is Professor of Film and Photography at Kingston School of Art.